Introduction

 Best Fit:

-✓ Supplement to existing systems
+- Supplement to existing systems

-✗ NOT a complete TMS replacement
+- Not a complete TMS replacement

-Implementation: 1-2 weeks
+Implementation: 4 to 8 weeks

 Small Business Advantages: